jacobvc/ESP32-Hardware-Boards/Lcd3.5Connectors/README.md

 # Lcd 3.5 Connectors
-This design connects the left side of an esp32 Dev Module to a LCD touch screen display.
+This design connects the right side of an esp32 Dev Module to a LCD touch screen display.
 The display uses all of the GPIOs on that side except two.
 A four pin connector supports connecting the display mounted SD socket using a shared SPI.
 The two unused ports are routed to a four pin I2C connector.

 [Used with this display](http://www.lcdwiki.com/3.5inch_SPI_Module_ILI9488_SKU:MSP3520)